keittlab/rpg/README.md

 1. High bandwidth options for reading/writing bulk data from/to the database.

 ### News

+2/7/17 -- Gave up trying to build libpq on the fly and instead borrowed the excellent work done by the [RPostgres](https://github.com/rstats-db/RPostgres) team.
+RPostgres is looking very promissing for DBI work.

 4/15/16 -- I ripped out and replaced the build setup.
 I was using the autoconf bits and libpq files distributed with RPostgreSQL (a very good package you should check out).
 However it had a few peculiarities, like never using the included libpq on Linux.
 Also, I could not check the libpq version number.
 So now the package will check your postgres install using the pg_config command and if its not found or the version is not new enough, then libpq is downloaded and built.